OnTopicCMS/OnTopic-Library/Ignia.Topics/Mapping/README.md

 - `topicMappingService.Map<TopicViewModel>(topic, Relationships.Children)`
 - `topicMappingService.Map<PageTopicViewModel>(topic, Relationships.Children)`

-To implement the caching decorator, use the following construction as a Singleton lifecycle in your composer:
+To implement the caching decorator, use the following construction as a Singleton lifestyle in your composer:
 ```
 var topicRepository = new SqlTopicRepository(…);
 var topicMappingService = new TopicMappingService(topicRepository);